 - Six-minute walk test

 - Bronchoscopy, a lung exam through a scope

 - Metabolic cart (measures oxygen use and energy expenditure)

 These tests help your practitioner to evaluate how well your lungs and airways are working.

 Once your condition is diagnosed, your practitioner creates a care plan tailored to the needs of your respiratory issue.
-There are multiple treatment options you may undergo if you have asthma, emphysema, COPD, and chronic bronchitis.
+There are multiple treatment options you may undergo if you have asthma, emphysema, and COPD.

 Treatment may include short-term and longer-term medications tailored to the cause of your asthma, its severity, and your lung functioning.
 You’ll learn how to use a peak flow meter at home to prevent you from being surprised by an asthma flare-up.

 If you’re still smoking, treatment may include medications or counseling to help you quit.
 You may be prescribed oxygen or medications to help you breathe, or in severe cases, be a candidate for lung reduction surgery.

 Treatment may include medications to make it easier to breathe, a respiratory therapy program, or help of a breathing tube or breathing devices.
 If your condition is serious, you may benefit from surgery.

 If you’re seeking relief from a breathing problem, Northwest Pulmonary and Sleep Medicine can help.
 Call today or book a consultation online.